 Although you can easily find a suitable plugin for every purpose, installing and running too many plugins will hinder your website’s speed and you may run into compatibility issues.

 Even though WordPress offers thousands of free plugins, you might need to purchase premium versions if you want to stand out and enjoy more advanced features.
-These subscription-based paid plugins may increase your website’s operational cost drastically.

-- Slow Speeds
+1. Slow Speeds

 A fast-loading website helps your Google rankings and prevents your visitors from becoming impatient and rebounding to another website.

-WordPress also takes more server resources and sometimes has redundant code, which results in a slow-loading website. additionally, the use of multiple plugins or heavy themes makes WordPress websites even more sluggish.
+WordPress also takes more server resources and sometimes has redundant code, which results in a slow-loading website.

 Why is WordPress Still Used Today

-Despite WordPress’s shortcomings, it is still a very popular software/content management system today because of its numerous features.
-Let’s look at some of the WordPress features that make it stand out.
+Well, despite WordPress’ shortcomings, it is still a very popular software/content management system today because of its numerous features.

 WordPress’s Flexibility and Versatility